tieeeeen1994/tModLoader-LimitedResourcesRecipes/README.md

 - Blowpipe
 - Wand of Sparking
 - Spear
+- Mana Regeneration Band

 # Changelogs

+v0.4
+- Add Mana Regenration Band.
+- Rebalance recipes so that users will have the incentive to find them the vanilla way.
+- Recipes generally have more costs now.

 v0.3
 - Removed Enchanted Boomerang as it has a vanilla recipe already.